Klavikus/video_processing/README.md

 You can use a pre-created configuration file or create your own based on it.

-Use the following params to customize your own configuration file.
+Use the following parameters to customize your own configuration file.

 ### Path params